grian32/beta-mod/docs/docs/new-features/misc.md

 :::

 Adds a display in the F3 debug menu which shows what biome the player is currently in.

-### Nether Glass

-Nether Glass is red tinted glass that can be made via smelting Soul Sand in a furnace.

-The beta renderer does not support colored transparency, so this is only tinted on the solid colors.
-Implementing this in the renderer is planned as part of this mod.

-### Pile of Logs

-Adds Pile of Logs, which is a decorative block that can also be used as an ingredient for certain enhancements.

-Recipe:

-[TODO]

 ### Fence Collision Boxes